DaylightSlaving/Kris-network-portfolio/career-goals.md

 This role requires strong foundational knowledge of networking concepts such as IP addressing, routing protocols, switching, and network security, along with the ability to diagnose and resolve infrastructure issues.

-## Short Term Career Goals
+## Career Goals

-Obtain a junior network administrator or network engineer role.
+My goal is to build a career in network engineering, focusing on the design, implementation, and troubleshooting of reliable network infrastructure.
+Through my studies and homelab work I am developing the practical skills needed to begin working in network or infrastructure support roles.

+### Short-Term Goals (0–2 Years)

+• Complete my Bachelor of Information Technology (Network Engineering).
-Continue developing practical networking skills through homelab experimentation and certification study.
+• Continue developing hands-on networking skills through my Cisco homelab.

-## Medium Term Career Goals

-Achieve CCNA certification and gain experience managing routed and switched network infrastructure.

-## Long Term Career Goals
+• Strengthen my understanding of routing, switching, and network troubleshooting.
+• Obtain industry certifications such as CCNA to support entry-level roles.
+• Secure a junior networking, infrastructure, or IT support role.

+### Mid-Term Goals (3–5 Years)

+• Gain professional experience working with enterprise networking equipment.
+• Develop deeper expertise in routing, switching, and network troubleshooting.
+• Work toward more advanced certifications in networking or infrastructure.
+• Take on increasing responsibility in network administration or engineering roles.

+### Long-Term Goals (5+ Years)

-Progress into a senior network engineering or infrastructure role focused on network architecture and design.
+• Progress into a network engineer or infrastructure engineer role.
+• Contribute to the design and implementation of reliable network systems.
+• Continue developing expertise in networking technologies and infrastructure architecture.